wilsonliaows/docs/connectors/mssql/introduction.md

 This clause will be used as a `WHERE` statement in each request.
 This should follow basic SQL syntax.
 Refer to this [SQL Server documentation](https://docs.microsoft.com/en-us/sql/t-sql/queries/where-transact-sql) for a comprehensive list of rules for constructing `WHERE` statements.
 Below, we go through some of the basics needed to form your `WHERE` statements.

-#### Operators and Data types
+#### Operators

 At the foundation of any `WHERE` statement, we have operators that help us filter and identify what rows we want returned in triggers and actions in Workato.
 By chaining operators in the same syntax one would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.
-Check out the sections below on some of the supported operators and data types on Workato that'll help if you're not already familiar!
+Check out the sections below on some of the supported operators on Workato that'll help if you're not already familiar with SQL.

 <details><summary><b>List of operators</b></summary>